apache/airflow/docs/apache-airflow/core-concepts/params.rst

     The trigger form can also be forced to be displayed also if no params are defined using the configuration switch ``webserver.show_trigger_form_if_no_params``.

-.. versionchanged:: 2.8.0
+.. versionchanged:: 2.10.0
     By default custom HTML is not allowed to prevent injection of scripts or other malicious HTML code.
-If you trust your DAG authors you can change the trust level of parameter descriptions to allow raw HTML by setting the configuration entry ``webserver.allow_raw_html_descriptions`` to ``True``.
-With the default setting all HTML will be displayed as plain text.
+The previous field named
-    This relates to the previous feature to enable rich formatting with the attribute ``description_html`` which is now super-seeded with the attribute ``description_md``.
+    ``description_html`` which is now super-seeded with the attribute ``description_md`` and not supported anymore.
-    Custom form elements using the attribute ``custom_html_form`` allow a DAG author to specify raw HTML form templates.
-These custom HTML form elements are deprecated as of version 2.8.0.
+    Custom form elements using the attribute ``custom_html_form`` was deprecated in version 2.8.0 and support was removed in 2.10.0.

 Disabling Runtime Param Modification
 ------------------------------------